foxfurrytrash/FurryLanguageForIOS6/README.md

 Step 2.
 Copy the 'springboard.strings' file into two folders named 'en_gb.iproj' and 'English.iproj'

 Step 3.
-Overwrite existing fole whn prompted and reboot your device
+Overwrite existing file when prompted and reboot your device